With breathtaking landscape, azure blue water and charming little towns, Lake Como is a favorite destination of many A list Hollywood Stars.

-Lake Como is dotted with small towns that sit right at the base of the mountains on the lake.
-This lake region is easily ignored by most during their Italian trip.
+The moment we started planning our trip, I knew I had to visit this part of Italy.
 Having spent 2 weeks in Italy, I would recommend that even if you have fewer days in hand, skip one of the big cities and do this region instead.
 This region is so charming and different from the rest of Italy that you will be glad you visited.
-And if you are lucky, you may just bump into George Clooney at dinner!
+Oh and if you are lucky, you may just bump into George Clooney at dinner!

 Where to stay

-We landed in Milan by around 8 am and after picking up our car, started our roadtrip by around 10 am.
-We had initially planned on spending a couple hours in Lugano – a small city on the Italian Swiss border, however, decided to skip this and instead visit the other towns in Lake Como region.
-If you do decide to visit Lugano, it is about 40-50 minutes from Milan’s Malpensa airport.
+We landed in Milan early morning and after picking up our rental car, started our roadtrip.
+We had initially planned on spending a couple hours in Lugano – a small city on the Italian Swiss border.
+However, we decided to skip this and instead explore other towns in Lake Como region.
+If you do plan to visit Lugano, note that is about 40-50 minutes from Milan’s Malpensa airport.
 If you want a taste of Switzerland during your Italian sojourn, it is easily doable from Milan.
-But bear in mind that you need to pay Swiss Francs 40 to be able to drive on Swiss highways; however, this toll remains valid for an entire year.
+But bear in mind that you need to pay Swiss Francs 40 to be able to drive on Swiss highways.
+Also, note that this toll remains valid for an entire year.

-There is no parking at the villa itself but you need to park in a public parking lot a few minutes away from the villa.
+If you are coming via car, note that there is no parking at the villa itself but you need to park in a public parking lot.
 Once you have parked, you have two options – either take a boat to reach the villa (it costs € 5 for one way and € 7 for a return ticket) or walk through a scenic path for 20-30 minutes.
-We chose to walk to the villa – it was an easy walk but had a bit of uphill climb.
+We chose to walk to the villa – it was an easy walk but had a bit of an uphill climb.
 The entry to the garden is € 10 per person and if you want to see the garden and the villa it will cost you € 20 per person.
-We opted for the garden tour and it was worth every penny.
+We opted for just the garden tour and it was worth every penny.
 It is not a guided tour and you can stroll and wander around for as long as you like.
 With the wisterias in full bloom, the villa looked even more stunning.

-After we were done with the villa, we wandered around in Lenno.
+After exploring the villa, we wandered around the town of Lenno.
 It was not a very big town but had a few restaurants overlooking the lake.
 We grabbed a light lunch and headed to La Fabbrica del Gelato – if you are in the region, you MUST visit this gelateria.
 Their gelatos are rich, creamy and absolutely delicious!